UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <iframe src="/module5/charts/16/unnamed-chunk-9.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: When setting the midpoint of the diverging color scheme, the extremes data values on either side are given the darkest lightness values.
+Notes: When setting the midpoint of the diverging colour scheme, the extremes data values on either side are given the darkest lightness values.

-This means that the positive side of the scale is longer, and only points 30 degrees away from the midpoint are colored in the darkest orange color,
+This means that the positive side of the scale is longer, and only points 30 degrees away from the midpoint are coloured in the darkest orange colour,

-On the other hand, for the negative values it is sufficient to be only 20 degrees away from the midpoint to be color in the darkest blue color.
+On the other hand, for the negative values it is sufficient to be only 20 degrees away from the midpoint to be colour in the darkest blue colour.

-This coloring strategy is often effective, but it is also possible for us to set the explicit domain over which the colors are defined, so that points as many steps on either side of the midpoint are assigned the same lightness values.
+This colouring strategy is often effective, but it is also possible for us to set the explicit domain over which the colours are defined, so that points as many steps on either side of the midpoint are assigned the same lightness values.

 For temperature data, either approach is fine and it depends on what we want to highlight.